wp-plugins/basic-google-maps-placemarks/readme.txt

 **How you can help with the plugin's development**

 * The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks).
 I don't have a lot of time to work on the plugin, so the time I spend answering questions reduces the amount of time I have to add new features.
-If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
+If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Plugin' link to get an e-mail whenever a new post is created.
 * Translate the plugin into your language.
 See the *Localizations* section above for details.
 * Volunteer to test new versions before they're officially released.
 [Contact me](http://iandunn.name/contact) if you want to be put on the list.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
-* Check the TODO.txt file for features that need to be added and submit a patch.
+* Send me feedback on how easy or difficult the plugin is to use, and where you think things could be improved.
+Add a post to [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with details.
 * Review the code for security vulnerabilities and best practices.
 If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue is publicly disclosed.
+* Check the TODO.txt file for features that need to be added and submit a patch.

 **Donations**